nickserv/danamccurdy.com/_posts/2018-02-16-to-a-short-lived-friend.md

 Alive with me
 in this moment,
 you are the gift
-my own life is giving me
+that my own life gives me
 right now.